jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 The multipart requests are quite complex, but they can be easily formed using curl's -F flag.

-Note in the following examples you would need to replace `<my_api_key>` by your actual API key value, and files named after the `@` symbol would need to exist (i.e. for `@metadata.json`a file named "metadata.json" containing JSON metadata, would need to exist in the current directory).
+Note in the following examples you would need to replace `<my_api_key>` by your actual API key value, and files named after the `@` symbol would need to exist (e.g. for `@metadata.json`a file named "metadata.json" containing JSON metadata, would need to exist in the current directory).

 #### Validate endpoint